 Here are a few daily habits you can adopt.

 1. Turn off the news - all of it.
-The media makes their money on negativity.
+The media makes its money on negativity.

-2. Do not share your ambitions and dreams with family, friends and acquaintances that have a negative affect on your creativity and self-esteem.
+2. Do not share your ambitions and dreams with family, friends, and acquaintances that have a negative effect on your creativity and self-esteem.
 Your dreams and goals are precious things - why would you share them with people who would squash them in front of you?
-Be mindful of how people make you feel and avoid being caught in the trap of allowing them entrance into your ambitions.
+Be mindful of how people make you feel and avoid being caught in the trap of allowing them an entrance into your ambitions.

 3. It’s important to have a least one cheerleader in your life that reminds you of how far you’ve come and how deserving you are of your dream.
 It could be a husband, wife, partner or a close friend.
 These people are important because they will give you all the encouragement you need to press on when things look unachievable.
 My wife has always been my biggest supporter and confidant - I can’t imagine how my life would’ve turned out if I didn’t have her by my side.